dashersw/pedalboard.js/README.md

 Bring multiple pedals together to create a pedal board, easily adjust their settings and routing.
 Prepare as many pedal boards as you'd like, e.g. for your favorite styles.
 Easily switch pedal boards for a completely different sound.

 Finally, a complete guitar effects stack, completely customizable, in your hands.

-**Checkout the [demo](http://dashersw.github.com/pedalboard.js/demo).
-Works best with the latest Chrome, Safari or Firefox.
-Make sure to try the real-time line-in feature**

 ###Motivation